-4.1.1_Governance and Management's Structure and Responsibility
+4.1.1 Governance and Management's Structure and Responsibility

-4.1.1.1_Board of Directors' Climate Governance Structure
+4.1.1.1 Board of Directors' Climate Governance Structure

-The Board of Directors is TCC's highest decision-making body for climate issues, providing instructions and oversight regarding the status of the Company' s response to climate risks.
-In 2018, TCC's Board of Directors established the Corporate Sustainable Development Committee, which is responsible for approval and oversight regarding the promotion of TCC's sustainable development, including climate governance and low carbon issues.
+The Board of Directors is TCC's highest decision-making body for climate issues, providing instructions and oversight regarding the status of the Company's response to climate risks.
+In 2018.
+TCC's Board of Directors established the Corporate Sustainable Development Committee, which is responsible for approval and oversight regarding the promotion of TCC's sustainable development, including climate governance and low carbon issues.
 It shall hold meetings at least twice a year and report to the Board of Directors.
 Through the contents reported by the Corporate Sustainable Development Committee, the Board of Directors is able to confirm the Company's sustainable development and ESG management measures, monitor and track the implementation of TCC's sustainable development and the achievement of performance targets.
-In 2022, in order to further incorporate the Group's resources to promote the sustainability project effectively, TCC established the Office of Responsibility and Sustainability, which is responsible for cross-department communication and negotiation and provides suggestions for improvement.
+In 2022, in order to further incorporate the Group' s resources to promote the sustainability project effectively.
+TCC established the Office of Responsibility and Sustainability, which is responsible for cross-department communication and negotiation and provides suggestions for improvement.

 In order to strengthen risk management, TCC's Board of Directors resolved in May 2020 to establish a "Risk Management Executive Committee" with the President as the highest management level responsible for climate related issues.
 The Risk Management Executive Committee identifies and manages corporate operational risks, including emerging physical and transition risk brought by climate change, and guides the planning of relevant responding measures.
-The Risk Manage ment Executive Committee shall, at least once a year, report to the Board of Directors regarding the implementation and risk control.
+The Risk Management Executive Committee shall, at least once a year, report to the Board of Directors regarding the implementation and risk control.
 The Committee also monitors and traces the management's implementation of risk management.
 In 2023, TCC established the climate-related key performance indicators and targets, which were approved by the Board of Directors.
 The Risk Management Executive Committee will regularly report the status of achievement to the Board of Directors in the future.

-Attendance of members of the Board of Directors and functional committees: 100% attendance in 2022. (including attendance by proxy) Climate-related courses taken by the Board of Directors: 86.5 hours of courses related to climate governance and sustainable development in 2022.
+Attendance of Climate-related courses taken by the members of the Board of Directors and Board of Directors: functional committees: 86.5 hours of courses 100% attendance in related to climate governance and (including attendance sustainable developby proxy) ment in 2022.